vargac/PBN_infl/README.md

 This repository contains two tools for analysis of partially specified Boolean networks (PBNs).
 The tools require the input format .aeon.
-Some models are in the `models` folder.
-You can find more models [here](https://github.com/sybila/biodivine-boolean-models).
+Some models are in the `models` folder, they are mainly taken from [here](https://github.com/sybila/biodivine-boolean-models).
 The codebase is written in Rust.
 To compile the source files, navigate to the `pbn_ibmfa` directory and run `cargo run --release`.